 School's Responsibility: The school office will keep a file on each child identifying known allergies and protocols for responding to allergic reactions.
 The teacher will keep a file on each student's allergies or other medical issues.
 The school will educate staff on food allergies, including the administration of Epipens.
-The school will keep an Epipen in the cafeteria.
-Individual Epipens for students will be kept in their classrooms.
+The school will keep an Epipen in the cafeteria and the nurse's office.
+Individual Epipens that students bring to school will be kept in their classrooms.
 The school will minimize the risk to known allergens (see Lunch Program).